Skip to content

 Settings are persisted to Config/DefaultGame.ini under [/Script/TryllClient.TryllRuntimeSettings].

-• Under Nodes, add one entry.
-Set Name = answer, Type = Generate.
-Leave Params empty.
+• Under Nodes, add one entry and set Name = answer.

 • Set Start Node = answer.